Creating A To Do List In WordPress

 Cleverness To-Do List Plugin Features

-Note: the plugin features described below are discussed in more detail in the tutorial section.
+Note: the plugin features listed below will be discussed in more detail in the tutorial section.

 Installing The Cleverness To-Do List Plugin

-In the Install Plugins section, type in “cleverness” into the search field and click the Enter button …
+In the Install Plugins screen, type in “cleverness” into the search field and hit Enter on your keyboard …

 Click Activate Plugin …

-Note: You can also activate this plugin from the Plugins area …
+Note: You can also activate this plugin from the Plugins screen …

-After the plugin has been activated, click on Settings …
+Once the plugin has been activated, click on Settings …

-The section below shows you how to set up the plugin …
+The section below shows you how to configure the plugin …

-- Advanced Settings – The options in this section let you customize to-do lists, assign to-do items to other users and perform database maintenance tasks.
+- Advanced Settings – This area is where you can customize your To-Do lists, assign tasks to other users and perform plugin database maintenance tasks.

-- User Permissions – Here you can set up user permissions and capabilities for Group and Master List types.
+- User Permissions – The options in this tab let you configure user permissions and capabilities for Group and Master List types.

-Let’s now review each of these sections.
+Let’s configure each of these sections.

 To-Do List Settings

-Select ‘Enabled’ to organize lists into categories, otherwise leave this option set to ‘Disabled’.
+Choose ‘Enabled’ to organize your list into categories, otherwise leave this option set to ‘Disabled’.

-Note: When you enable this option, a ‘Categories’ item gets added to the To-Do List menu …
+Note: When you enable this option, a ‘Categories’ item gets added to the To-Do List plugin menu …

 List View

-- Individual – Selecting this option allows users to create and manage their own private to-do list.
+- Individual – Choose this option if you want each user to create and manage their own private to-do list.

 Sort Order